 Every October, CPJ releases our report on poverty in Canada.
 It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.

 People living in poverty in Canada face multiple barriers.
 As a country, we can do better to address these persistent challenges.
-We need a national anti-poverty plan that takes a comprehensive approach to the complex reality of poverty.
-"Break the Barriers" is CPJ's annual report on poverty in Canada.
-While overall poverty rates have not seen significant change in the last several years, particular groups are increasingly vulnerable.
+We need a strong national anti-poverty plan that takes a comprehensive approach to the complex reality of poverty.
+"Poverty Trends 2018" is CPJ's latest report on poverty in Canada.
+While overall poverty rates have not seen significant changes in the last several years, particular groups are increasingly vulnerable.

 Earth’s average surface temperature has increased by over 0.85°C since the industrial revolution.
 This is concerning because although earth’s climate has always fluctuated, the rate of climate change has increased dramatically due to human activity as societies have industrialized.

 Read the latest research from CPJ to learn more about a public justice perspective on ecological issues.

 CPJ's research highlights the concerns of refugees, advocates, and sponsorship agreements holders in Canada.

 Released on World Refugee Day in 2018, Reclaiming Protection

 A Half Welcome, CPJ's 2017 report on private sponsorship issues in Canada, highlights refugee sponsorship agreements holders' top concerns with federal government policy.